sillybytes/sillybytes/posts/from_blogger_to_hakyll.md

 ## Deploying

-The deployment process boils down to regenerating the site:
+The deployment process consists of regenerating the site:

     $ stack exec site rebuild